The 1st Wonder is: The Lakefront

 Located adjacent to

-Loyola University Chicago's downtown campus, the Chicago Water Tower is
+Loyola University Chicago's downtown campus, the Chicago Water Tower is listed on the

 National Register of Historic Places and serves as the